 Suspects Held Pending Charges In BB-Gun Attacks

-A 26-year-old man and a 17-year-old youth, both Walker residents, were in custody while police sorted through 250 to 300 related vandalism complaints, most of them BB-gun attacks, authorities said.
+The suspects, both Walker residents, were being held at the Kent County Jail while police sorted through 250 to 300 related vandalism complaints, most of them BB-gun attacks, authorities said.

-They were arrested on an industrial road in rural Walker about 3:30 a.m.
-Monday by police investigating a gas station break-in, Sprenger said.
+The pair were arrested on an industrial road in Walker early Monday by police investigating a gas station break-in, Sprenger said.

-The charges stem from a break-in of a Walker gas station, in which motor oil, cigarettes and other items were taken, and the break-in of a car parked at a trucking company.
+The charges stem from the break-in of a Walker gas station, in which motor oil, cigarettes and other minor items were taken, and the break-in of a car parked at a trucking company.

-Since late April, police in Grand Rapids and the surrounding communities of Kentwood, Wyoming and Walker have received numerous complaints of BB-gun and related vandalism.
+Since late April, police in Grand Rapids and surrounding Kentwood, Wyoming and Walker have received numerous complaints of BB-gun and related vandalism.

-Some people suffered minor injuries from flying glass, while others lost control of their cars.
+Some motorists suffered minor injuries from flying glass, while others lost control of their cars, police said.